Sheep Hill Deep Water Port

 Sheep Hill Deep Water Port, also known as Port Spencer, is a proposal by Centrex Metals, a small Australian mineral exploration company, for a a multi-cargo port at Port Lincoln in South Australia.
 While primarily proposed to cater for iron ore exports from South Australia, the project in its early stages was also considered as a possible coal export port; however, it now appears clear that all plans for coal exports from Sheep Hill/Port Spencer have been abandoned.

-- Operator: Centrex Metals
+- Sponsor: Centrex Metals

 - Annual Capacity (Tonnes): 3 to 5 million (proposed)